Back to Logging guides

 "fields": {

-"env": "environment"
+"env": "development"

 Working with conditional statements in Filebeat

 Filebeat allows you to check a condition and add a field when it evaluates to true.
-In this section, you will check if the status value equals true, and if the condition is met, you will add an is_successful field to the log event.
+In this section, you will check if the status value equals 200, and if the condition is met, you will add an is_successful field to the log event.

-To achieve this, open the configuration file:
+Update the configuration file:

 processors: